thomasgolian/network-engineering-labs/rstp-failover-lab/README.md

 <br>

-Let's watch it again but we will first enable debugging on SW6 so we can view the logs as the rogue switch gets plugged in:
+Enable debugging on SW6 so we can view the logs as the rogue switch gets plugged in:
 ```
 show spanning-tree events
 show spanning-tree bpdu